07:45

 Workshop #1 "Interpretive Description: Applying Practice Logic to Qualitative Research Design"

-Presented by Sally Thorne.
+Presented by Dr. Sally Thorne.
 Public health palliative care is a complex practice context in which new knowledge is required that extends beyond theory-building and into generating ideas and insights to inform the work.
 In this 90-minute workshop, Sally Thorne, the originator of Interpretive Description methodology, will provide an overview of why this particular approach to research exists, how it aligns with the wide range of other available qualitative and quantitative options, and the manner in which it emancipates scholars in the applied and practice disciplines and their community collaborators to make study design choices best suited to generating findings that advance their work.

-16:30 - 18:00 PDT
+15:50 - 16:50 PDT

 Sŋéqə ʔéʔləŋ (Sngequ House), Conference Room B, Level 2

-Workshop#2: Pinpointing the Difference-Makers with Coincidence Analysis: What Makes a Difference, For Whom and Under What Conditions?
+Workshop #2: Pinpointing the Difference-Makers with Coincidence Analysis: What Makes a Difference, For Whom and Under What Conditions?

-Presented by Edward Miech.
+Presented by Dr. Edward Miech.
 Looking for an innovative analytic method custom-designed to handle context, complexity and intersectionality?
 Coincidence Analysis (CNA) is a new cross-case approach to data analysis that applies Boolean algebra and set theory to pinpoint configurations of conditions that link directly to an outcome.
 This fundamentally different line of analysis, not based on correlation or regression, provides context-aware findings that can yield original and surprising insights into difference-making factors that uniquely distinguish cases with an outcome of interest from those without.
 CNA can be applied to datasets small or large, can find "bundles" of conditions that together jointly yield an outcome, and can identify multiple distinct pathways leading to the same outcome.
 The results generated by CNA are also transparent, as solutions can be directly observed and verified by researchers, stakeholders and community partners alike.
 Given the overlapping nature of the social determinants of health, CNA can be particularly well-suited for analyses involving equity and diversity in both public health and palliative care.
 Workshop participants will gain hands-on experience with CNA through applied exercises featuring real datasets from prior studies.

 Canada/Pacific

-18:30 - 19:30 PDT
+18:00 - 20:30 PDT

 Michele Pujol Room, Student Union Building